SEP-IRA (Simplified Employee Pension Individual Retirement Account)

 SEP-IRA contributions grow tax-deferred.

-The employer's contribution to the account may not exceed the lesser of 25% of the employee’s compensation (less than 20% of net earning for self-employed individual making a contribution to their own account) or $53,000 for tax years 2015 and 2016.
+The employer’s contribution to the account may not exceed the lesser of 25% of the employee’s compensation (less than 20% of net earnings for self-employed individual making a contribution to their own account) or $58,000 for 2021 ($61,000 for 2022).

 Employers must contribute to the SEP-IRA by the due date of their return including extensions.
 Individuals may contribute to a SEP-IRA for a specific tax year starting on January 1st of that year.
 The deadline to make a contribution is the due date of the individual's return excluding extensions (usually April 15th of the following year).